Oh how I love this Vegetarian Red Pepper and Fresh Mozzarella Lasagna!

 Yum, I love the flavors in this lasagna and that it’s meatless, beautiful pictures.

-Love the look of this lasagna!
-It looks really delicious and I definitely want to try it out soon! 🙂
+Love this lasagna!
+It’s really delicious and I definitely want to keep it on my menus going forward! 🙂

 I so like this, it is pure and what I think a good sauced lasagna should be… so many times, I use too much beef or pork in my lasagna, but seeing this, I think you just converted this country boy… I mean, nothing better that a good homemade sauce with lots of cheese… perfection, mean it!!! –